dfmoralesb/MPE_tutorials/tutorials/ASTRAL.md

 ## Coalescent-based species tree inference with ASTRAL

-ASTRAL is a java program for estimating a species tree given a set of unrooted gene trees.
+ASTRAL program for estimating a species tree given a set of unrooted gene trees.
 ASTRAL is statistically consistent under multi-species coalescent model (and thus is useful for handling ILS).

 * To see the many options available in ASTRAL you can type the following in the command line:

-		java -jar astral.5.7.8.jar

-	The path where the *.jar file will depend of the local computer you are using.
-In this case you will need to type:

-		java -jar /home/morales/Apps/ASTRAL/astral.5.7.8.jar
+		/data_tmp/mpemaster/apps/ASTER-Linux_old/bin/astral -h

 <p align="center"><img src="images/astral_1.png" alt="IQTREE" width="900"></p>